ant-design/ant-design/components/form/index.en-US.md

 english: Form
 ---

-Forms are used to collect, validate and submit user input, forms contains form elements.
+Forms are used to collect, validate, and submit the user input.
+They contain one or more form items.
-Forms elements are different types of checkboxes, radios, input elements, selectboxes, and more.
+There are many types of form items including checkbox, radio, input, select, and more.

 ## Form

-You can align controls of `form` use following methods：
+You can align the controls of a `form` using one of the following attributes：

-- horizontal align：to horizontally align `label` tag with form control.
+- `horizontal`：to horizontally align the `label`s and controls of the fields.
-- inline align：to set the display property of form controls to `inline-block`.
+- `inline`：to render the labels and controls of the fields in one line (by setting the display property of form controls to `inline-block`).

-## Form field
+## Form fields

-Form must contains form field, form field could be input elements, standard elements, tag, selectboxes, textareas, and more.
+A form consists of one or more form fields whose type includes input, textarea, checkbox, radio, select, tag, and more.
-We encapsulate form field in `<Form.Item />`.
+A form field is defined using `<Form.Item />`.

 ```jsx
 <Form.Item {...props}>